CoralCoralCoralCoral/documentation/sprints/sprint_4/use_cases.md

 ### 8. **Postcondition** -- The game will be paused and the user can start playing at any point.

+### 9. Tests

+#### Test 1
+- Step 1: Start game and make sure that the game is in a state that would require the oracle to pop up.
+- Step 2: Check to see if oracle pops up when preconditions limit is met.
+If not FAIL.
+- Step 3: Dismiss the oracle and restart the game.
+Check to see if game restarts correctly.
+If not FAIL.

 ## 11 (v1) [[User story 5 v2]](user_stories.md)